Gianfranco Pieri

 Gianfranco Pieri (born 6 February 1937) is a retired Italian professional basketball player.
 In 2007, he was inducted into the Italian Basketball Hall of Fame.

 Professional career

 Pieri was a member of the FIBA European Selection, in 1964.
 He also won the FIBA European Champions Cup (EuroLeague) 1965–66 season championship.

-Italian national team
+National team career

 Pieri was a member of the senior Italian national basketball team that finished fourth and fifth, at the 1960 Summer Olympics, and the 1964 Summer Olympics, respectively.